 || e.g. "Is preventing crime more important than preserving personal privacy?"

-The Birmingham Project assessment is formed of two parts; a group presentation (50%) and a peer evaluation (50%).
+The Birmingham Project is assessed through a group presentation (50%) and a peer evaluation (50%).
 The online resource created by the groups is not assessed.
-Please see the assessment page for a more information.
+Please read The Birmingham Project assessment page for more information.

 On the final day, all groups will deliver a presentation about their project in the morning and there will be an awards event in the afternoon to celebrate the achievements of all participants.